How To Pressure Wash Granite Paving (Absolutely The Best Way!)

 Can You Pressure Wash Granite Paving?

-Do you have granite paving on your patio, pool surrounds or the driveway?
-Fantastic!
-Granite is a great choice.
-Granite paving is expensive but far superior when it comes to hardness & durability.
-However, all paving, even granite paving, gets dirty and needs to be cleaned.
-But, can you pressure wash granite paving?
+Do you have granite paving on your patio, pool surrounds, or driveway?
+Great choice!
+Granite is expensive but superior in hardness and durability.
+However, even granite paving needs cleaning.
+Can you pressure wash granite paving?

-Granite paving can withstand a pressure wash better than most other natural stone pavers.
-Granite scores around 6.5 on the Mohs scale of hardness.
-Most other pavers such as limestone, travertine and marble score only around 3.0.
+Yes, granite paving can withstand pressure washing better than most other natural stone pavers.
+Granite scores around 6.5 on the Mohs scale of hardness, while limestone, travertine, and marble score around 3.0.

 You still need to exercise caution when you pressure wash granite paving.
 Start off pressure washing of granite pavers with the washer setting at the lowest level.